open-pioneer/trails-starter/docs/reference/Package.md

 ### `referenceConfig.qualifier`

 The exact interface qualifier required by the reference.
-This attribute allows disambiguation when there are multiple services that implement the same interface.
+This attribute allows disambiguation when there are multiple services that provide the same interface.
 Note that ambiguous references (references that do not exactly match a single service) are always an error.

 ### `referenceConfig.all`